Have you ever felt like, just because you’re single, some people just see you as someone to help check things off their to-do list? I’ve been there.

 Well, that’s when resentment (towards them) and disappointment (towards God for allowing you to still be single and free for them to “use”) can start to creep in.

-You begin to feel like an object.
-A convenient resource for others who have families, spouses, and more “valid” responsibilities.
+You begin to feel like a convenient resource for others who have families, spouses, and more “valid” responsibilities.
 And when you try to speak up, you risk being labeled as selfish or bitter.

 What happens as a single person when your time, energy, & wallet are not just expected — they're assumed?
-That’s when resentment (towards them) & disappointment (towards God for allowing you to still be single and free for… Share on XHere it from me first:
+That’s when resentment (towards them) & disappointment (towards God for allowing you to still be single and free for… Share on XHere’s what I want you to remember: You are not selfish for having needs.
+You are not wrong for wanting some respect and/or consideration.

 Jesus had boundaries.
 He stepped away from crowds.
 He said “no” without guilt.
 And you, as His daughter, are allowed to do the same.